AISSISTANT: Human-AI Collaborative Review and Perspective Research Workflows in Data Science: Evaluation and Analysis

 \subsection{Inference time and Computational Cost Analysis}

-As shown in Figures~\ref{fig:time_duration_barchart} and~\ref{fig:cost_analysis_boxplot}, there are notable differences in both inference time and cost between \texttt{OpenAI o1} and \texttt{GPT-4o-mini}, with the maximum cost for \texttt{OpenAI o1} reaching approximately \$0.90 USD compared to \$0.0037 USD for \texttt{GPT-4o-mini}.
-Differences in inference time are comparatively smaller.
-Generating Review Papers consistently required longer processing times, with \texttt{GPT-4o-mini} occasionally taking more time for Review Papers than \texttt{OpenAI o1} required for Perspective Papers.
-Inference times increased progressively across later stages of the research workflow due to the accumulation of tokens from the outputs of preceding agents.
+Figures~\ref{fig:time_duration_barchart} and~\ref{fig:cost_analysis_boxplot} show clear differences in inference time and cost between \texttt{OpenAI o1} and \texttt{GPT-4o-mini}.
+The maximum cost for \texttt{OpenAI o1} approaches \$0.90 USD, compared to only \$0.0037 USD for \texttt{GPT-4o-mini}, while differences in inference time are smaller.
+Review papers consistently required longer processing, with \texttt{GPT-4o-mini} sometimes taking more time for review workflows than \texttt{OpenAI o1} needed for perspective workflows.
+Inference times also increased in later \textsc{AIssistant} stages due to cumulative token growth across sequential agent outputs.